© Christian Leduc

 A: The minimum age to operate a snowmobile on Federation network trails is 16 years of age.
 So the young’uns may have to wait a bit.
 Snowmobilers aged 16 to 18 must hold a certificate confirming they have the knowledge necessary to operate a snowmobile.
-For more information, visit the Web site of the Fédération des Clubs Motoneigistes du Québec (French only).
+For more information, visit the Web site of the Fédération des Clubs Motoneigistes du Québec.

 Q: What are the main access routes to the region by snowmobile?

 A: From Québec City, the main trails to get to the region are 93 to Lebel-sur-Quévillon, 83 to Clova, 63 to Domaine and 43 to Rapide des Joachims.
 From Ontario, points of entry are from North Bay, New Liskeard, Kirkland Lake and Cochrane.